pedro-moreira-ibm/bob_workshop_portugal/README.md

 ## Workshop Flow

 1. Start with [AskHR in `watsonx-orchestrate-labs`](watsonx-orchestrate-labs/ask-hr/README.md) to explore an HR agent experience built in watsonx Orchestrate.
-2. Move into [Bob Lab 1 in `bob-labs`](bob-labs/lab1/README.md) to build a full-stack todo application with Bob.
+2. Move into [Bob Labs](bob-labs) to build a full-stack todo application and try Python-to-JavaScript code translation with Bob.
-3. Continue with [Bob Lab 2 in `bob-labs`](bob-labs/lab2/README.md) to use Bob for Python-to-JavaScript code translation.
-4. Finish with [Bob with watsonx Orchestrate](bob-with-watsonx-orchestrate-labs/lab-wxo-bob/README.md) to combine both platforms in a final agent-and-tool workflow.
+3. Finish with [Bob with watsonx Orchestrate](bob-with-watsonx-orchestrate-labs/lab-wxo-bob/README.md) to combine both platforms in a final agent-and-tool workflow.

 ## What You Will Practice